 All Directors should objectively discharge their duties and responsibilities at all times as fiduciaries in the interests of the Group.
-Every Director is required to keep abreast of his responsibilities as a Director and of the conduct, business activities and development of the Group.
+Every Director must act with integrity, lead by example, keep abreast of his responsibilities as a Director and of the conduct, business activities and development of the Group.